Lucas-C/wordpress-ansible-playbook/README.md

 This repository contains an ansible playbook for provisioning a WordPress based server with both a production and staging website, optional ssl certificates (provided free via letsencrypt), PHP 7.3, Mariadb, wp-cli, and nginx.

-> Note: currently this is oriented towards a Ubuntu or Debian based box.
+> Note: currently this is oriented towards a Ubuntu (tested with 22.04 Jammy Jellyfish) or Debian based box.

 ## Roles